 The present study employed a cross-sectional dyadic design to investigate how childhood neglect, as an Adverse Childhood Experience (ACE), influences adult romantic relationship functioning through differentiation of self (separateness and connectedness to family of origin) and demand-withdraw communication patterns.
 This design was chosen to simultaneously assess both individual (actor) and partner-level effects, making it suitable for examining romantic dyads using an Actor-Partner Interdependence Model with Moderation (APIMoM; Kenny et al., 2020).
 Participants were recruited from a community mental health setting, where couples were seeking treatment for relationship concerns.
 Both partners within each romantic couple completed parallel self-report surveys, capturing psychosocial and relational data independently to avoid bias due to partner influence.
 Given the dyadic nature of the study, both distinguishable roles (Partner 1 and Partner 2) were retained in analyses based on gender representation, aligning with standard APIM distinguishablity assumptions (Cook & Kenny, 2005).

 The focus on family of origin differentiation reflects a theoretical application of Bowen’s Family Systems Theory (Bowen, 1978), which suggests that unresolved emotional entanglements (fusion) or emotional cutoff with caregivers impact adult intimacy and emotional regulation within romantic relationships.
-Additionally, the study’s focus on demand-withdraw patterns, one of the most robust predictors of relationship dissatisfaction (Christensen & Heavey, 1990; Eldridge et al., 2007), allowed for an investigating of how early relational trauma may foster maladaptive communication behaviors in adulthood.
+Additionally, the study’s focus on demand-withdraw patterns, one of the most robust predictors of relationship dissatisfaction (Christensen & Heavey, 1990; Eldridge et al., 2007), allowed for an investigation of how early relational trauma may foster maladaptive communication behaviors in adulthood.
 The use of self-report data was supplemented by multivariate statistical modeling to account for the interdependence of dyadic data.
-Structural Equation Modeling (SEM) with latent variable construction was utilized to test for mediation and moderation pathways (Cook & Kenny, 2005; Kenny et al., 2020).
+Structural Equation Modeling (SEM) was utilized to test for mediation and moderation pathways (Cook & Kenny, 2005; Kenny et al., 2020).
 The cross-sectional design enabled hypothesis testing regarding the interplay between neglect, differentiation, communication patterns, and relationship satisfaction in treatment-seeking couples.

 Participants